ESL Questions About At The Taxi Stand

 Once you arrive at your destination, the driver will stop the taxi and you can pay the fare.
 The fare is the amount of money you owe for the ride.
 Most taxis have a meter, which calculates the fare based on the distance traveled.
 You can pay the driver in cash or sometimes even with a credit card.
 It’s common to add a tip for the driver as a gesture of appreciation.

-See also ESL Questions About At The University Lecture Hall
+See also ESL Questions About At The Car Dealership

 After paying the fare, you can exit the taxi and continue on with your plans.
 Remember to take all your belongings with you and close the door gently.
 If you need another taxi in the future, you can easily find one at the nearest taxi stand.